SoftBank’s Vision Fund invests $1.5B in Chinese second-hand car startup Chehaoduo

 The Japanese investment group has been a prolific backer in the mobility industry through a variety of affiliated companies with Vision Fund being one.
 SoftBank’s massive portfolio includes the likes of Uber, Didi Chuxing and Grab .

 Chehaoduo counts Uxin and Renrenche as its most serious rivals.
-Uxin raised $225 million from a U.S. initial public offering last June while Renrenche lured Goldman Saches in a $300 million funding round last year that also saw participation from Didi and Tencent.
+Uxin raised $225 million from a U.S. initial public offering last June while Renrenche lured Goldman Sachs in a $300 million funding round last year that also saw participation from Didi and Tencent.